GuidanceMantras/GuidanceMantras/README.md

 ## Personality-Behaviour and Psychology

 ### Personality
-- Teach/Learn your kids how to respect girls and women
+- Teach/Learn yourself/your kids how to respect girls and women
 - Teach/learn how to handle the urges for yourself/kids
 - Learn/Teach about eating habits for yourself/kids
 - Learn/teach not be feel inferior to other person in terms of knowledge/studies/money for yourself/kids